waridh/waridh.github.io/docs/_notes/operating_system_concepts/ch11_xx_mass_storage_structure.md

 - When a block of invalid page has formed, the NAND controller will erase this block.
 - The flash translation layer is used by the controller to keep track of which pages are good, and which are invalid data.

 There are some extra cases that are designed for when the NAND flash still has some storage remaining, but there is no invalid block to erase.
-This case handling is called **Garbage Collection** and it requires that the manufacturer allocate around 20% extra storage to the NAND flash device, which is called **over-provisioning**.
+This case handling is called **Garbage Collection**, and it requires that the manufacturer allocate around 20% extra storage to the NAND flash device, which is called **over-provisioning**.
 To reiterate the problem, NAND flash devices cannot write new data to a page that already has data, so the pre-existing data must be erased before it can be written to.
 In this scenario where there isn't a fully invalid block that can be erased, garbage collection will copy the block into the **Over-provisioned** area, so that the controller will know what was in the block prior.
 The controller then erases the original block, and write the updated version with both the new data and the old valid data into that block.

 Here are some notes about operation speed: